Nausea-Friendly Meals for Ozempic | Gentle Foods That Actually Stay Down

 9. Turkey + Avocado Rice Bowl

-For days when nausea is mild and you can handle a real meal.
+For days when queasiness is mild and you can handle a real meal.
 White rice is one of the easiest grains to digest, lean turkey is gentle protein, and a small amount of avocado adds healthy fat without the heaviness of oils or cheese.
+This combo supports weight loss and overall health.
 Keep portions modest — you can always eat more in an hour if you feel okay.

 - 4 oz ground turkey (99% lean), cooked with a little salt